i-Learn-SKOS/myway-queries/README.md

 Example: return only the onderwijsdoelen related to a bouwsteen and the applicable sleutelcompetentie.

+### concept-related-broader-transitive-narrower-transitive.gql
+For a given concept, retrieve related, broaderTransitive and narrowerTransitiveconcepts.

 ### onderwijsniveau-to-curriculum-collection.gql
 For a given onderwijsniveau, retrieve curriculum collections.
 These collections might be connected to the concept, its broader (transitive) concepts or its narrower (transitive) concepts.